Sequential Apportionment from Stationary Divisor Methods: Apportionment Sequences for More Than Two Parties

+Notice that rows 1, 2, and 3 of Table \ref{lift-example} are of length $27$, $23$, and $18$, because each pair of $p_i$ and $p_j$ are relatively prime and the sequences are periodic of length $p_i + p_j$.
+It is not an accident that $\frac{27+23+18}{2} = 34$.
+This ensures that all numbers of the 2-party sequences were crossed out in the construction of the 3-party sequence. \end{example}

 We refer to the process described in Example \ref{example-lift} as {\it lifting}.
-More generally, given $n$ parties with votes $p_i$ for $i =1$ to $n$ and cut point $c$, we can define an algorithm to lift the $\binom{n}{2}$ 2-party apportionment sequences corresponding to $c$ to an $n$-party apportionment sequence for $c$.
+More generally, given $n$ parties with votes $p_i$ for $i =1$ to $n$ and cutpoint $c$, we can define an algorithm to lift the $\binom{n}{2}$ 2-party apportionment sequences corresponding to $c$ to an $n$-party apportionment sequence for $c$.
 The algorithm begins by generating the $\binom{n}{2}$ 2-party apportionment sequences.
-The key step is that there is always a unique number between 1 and $n$ that begins $n-1$ of the sequences.
-This is the next seat to be awarded in the $n$-party apportionment sequence.
+Because of the tie-breaking rule and how $p_i \ge p_j$ for $i < j$, then the $n-1$ sequences that contain $1$ (and one of the other party's numbers between $2$ and $n$) all begin with a $1$.
+Once this $1$ is used to begin the sequence, then the key observation is that there is always a unique number between $1$ and $n$ that begins $n-1$ of the sequences.
+The party with this number is awarded the next seat in the $n$-party apportionment sequence.
 After awarding this seat, that number is removed from its leftmost position in the $n-1$ sequences and the process is repeated.
+This process is formally defined in Algorithm \ref{algorithm-lift}.

 The following theorem proves that the algorithm generates the $n$-party apportionment sequence.
-In particular, the proof explains why there is always a number that appears $n-1$ times as the leftmost entry of the 2-party sequences and that the sequence terminates with all 2-party sequences' entries being emptied.